themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 > Body oil has your personal Mag/Grav signature in it, allowing your body oil to get on nanocoating or GANS will yield unpredictable results.

 #### Drying
 This step is simply to dry the copper of any moisture.
-This should be done very slowly, over a period of 24-36 hours.
+This should be done very slowly, over a period of 36-48 hours.

-Place a a small amount of cool caustic liquid in the bottom of your container and suspend the copper in the container with the lid slightly open.
+Place a a small amount of cold caustic liquid in the bottom of your container and suspend the copper in the container with the lid slightly open.

 Every 6 hours touch the copper with voltmeter electrodes (set to 200m DCV).
 Nanolayering is still occurring so keep this step in.